NateEag/how-i-code/drafts/quality-is-finite.rst

 Quality Is Finite
 =================

-:category: about
+:category: meta

-All programs are imperfect, but some are more imperfect than others.
+:summary: All programs are broken, but some are more broken than others.

 A five-minute hack is just that - a quick, bad piece of code that just barely handles the specific case being dealt with.